NeoMutt 2025-12-11-980-ge38c27

 Handler for "multipart/signed" - Implements handler_t -.

-void crypt_cleanup (void)
+void crypt_cleanup (struct NcryptModuleData *mod_data)

 Clean up backend.